Jarre-ing experiences

 Chronologie (1993)

 Chronologie (a concept album about Stephen Hawking’s A Brief History of time, apparently) is an improvement on Waiting for Cousteau, but nowhere near Jarre’s best.
-There’s a few half-hearted nods to contemporary electronic dance, but otherwise it’s all business-as-usual.
+In fact there’s a general sense of watertreading with this album, a feeling reinforced by the odd half-hearted nods to contemporary electronic dance.

 I have fonder feelings towards this album than perhaps I should, because I bought it in Australia on my first visit there, and hearing it reminds me of a happy holiday.